developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 ---

 ## Overview
-**Beginning with EB 2.0, licensing of Enterprise Browser has changed**. <u>**Upgrading to EB 2.0 requires that all licenses be converted to the new model**</u>.
-Licensed apps running on EB 1.8 (and older) are unaffected; existing licenses remain valid.
+**Beginning with EB 2.0, licensing of Enterprise Browser has changed**.
+Licensed apps running on EB 1.8 (and older) are unaffected; existing licenses remain valid. <u>**Upgrading to EB 2.0 requires that all licenses be converted to the new model**</u>.

-As always, Enterprise Browser is free to download and use for evaluation purposes.
 Commercial deployment to devices requires an End-User License issued by Zebra Technologies for each device.
-Licenses are available for individual devices and for site deployments of 50 devices or more.
+Licenses are available for trial [upto 90 days] and perpetual functionality.
 Both license types permit an unlimited number of Enterprise Browser-based apps to run on the device(s).
 This guide explains the process of obtaining an Enterprise Browser license for commercial use and applying the license to individual devices and as part of a mass-deployment.
+A given license key can be activated on any number of devices up to the total quantity of licenses purchased as explained below.

 ### Requirements
-* One or more licenses purchased from the [Zebra Licensing Portal](https://www.zebra.com/us/en/support-downloads/software-licensing.html)
+* One or more licenses purchased for EB 2.0 software
 * Zebra device with License Manager app on device:
  * Android requires License Manager 3.1.1 or higher (pre-installed on supported devices)
  * Windows Mobile/CE requires License Manager 1.0 or higher (included with installation package)